Marguerite-Hélène Mahé

-Marguerite-Hélène Mahé (1903 - 1996) was a French writer from Réunion, who is best known for her work Sortilèges créoles: Eudora ou l'île enchantée (fr), published first in 1952, serialised into three issues of Revue des Deux Mondes.
+Marguerite-Hélène Mahé (1903–1996) was a French writer from Réunion, who is best known for her work Sortilèges créoles: Eudora ou l'île enchantée (fr), published first in 1952, serialised into three issues of Revue des Deux Mondes.
 It was subsequently reissued whole, twice, in 1955 and 1985.
 It is a pivotal work in Reunionnais literature, due to its descriptions of the lives of those enslaved on the island.
-It was also the first novel created by a Réunionese writer to use modernism and fantasy.
+It was also the first novel by a Réunionese writer to use modernism and fantasy.
 She also wrote an autobiography, which is as yet unpublished.